chunrapeepat/score-language/README.md

 # Score Programming Language

-Score is a programming language designed for blind and visually impaired students as an educational tool to learn to code targeted primarily on primary and middle schools
+Score is a text-based programming language designed for blind and visually impaired students as an educational tool to learn to code by building a game and music which targeted primarily on children at the age of 12 - 16 years old

 > Fun fact: Score (or an alternative term for "sheet music") is a handwritten or printed form of musical notation that uses musical symbols to indicate the pitches, rhythms, or chords of a song or instrumental musical piece